laas/metapod/README.md

     robotbuilder library.

-  * metapodfromurdf: an utility executable based on robotbuilder and liburdf which generates the the source code of robot model classes from an URDF description.
+  * metapodfromurdf: an utility executable based on robotbuilder and liburdf which generates the source code of robot model classes from an URDF description.

   * binarytreemodel: an utility executable based on robotbuilder which